 Insider Trading Volume

-Insider Buying: PYPL insiders have bought more shares than they have sold in the past 3 months.
+Insider Buying: PYPL insiders have only sold shares in the past 3 months.

 Recent Insider Transactions